ElliotWood/3DPinballAI/Docs/Using-Virtual-Environment.md

 [![Incompatible Packages Error](./imgs/Incompatible_Packages_sm.png)](./imgs/Incompatible_Packages.png)

-This menas that you likely have installed a version of MLAgents newer than version `0.12.0`.
+This means that you likely have installed a version of MLAgents newer than version `0.12.0`.
 Ensure that you have specifed the correct version of ml-agents to be installed.